 Keep in mind, those drawing tablets and graphics tablets recommended typically don’t have speakers.
-This is a good reason not go with a iPad or touchscreen laptop if thats a requirement. (it’s uncommon).
+This is a good reason not go with a iPad or reach for the benefits of a touchscreen laptop if thats a requirement. (it’s uncommon).
 If so, see the Best tablet speakers.

 If you’re looking to get serious and create pro-level, professional, studio quality digital art, then I reccomend a drawing tablet with a screen built-in.

 A minimum screen or drawing pad area siz eof 6 inches by 3.7 is what I reccomended beginner digital artists.
 The Bigger the drawing area, the better your results will be because you’ll have more room to comfortable draw, sketch, and paint digitally.

 However, the larger the drawing tablet, the more bulky and heavy it becomes.
 This means if you are only using your tablet in one designed area and not bringing it to travel, a smaller screen size works well.